 The debt has to have been paid by the mortgage borrower’s business for 12 months or longer.

-The mortgage borrower’s tax returns must show that business expenses associated with the debt such as interest, lease payments, taxes and insurance, have been reported and support that the debt has been paid by the business.
+The mortgage borrower’s tax returns must show that business expenses associated with the debt.
+And they must support that the debt has been paid by the business.
+These would be expenses such as interest, lease payments, and taxes and insurance.

 This is a good change for self-employed mortgage borrowers who previously may have had that debt counted against their debt ratios.